steve12345585/SnipeOffice/sccomp/README.md

-# Linear Solver for LibreOffice Calc
+# Linear Solver for SnipeOffice Calc

-The (linear) solver for LibreOffice Calc.
+The (linear) solver for SnipeOffice Calc.